dstotijn/hetty/README.md

 - [Go 1.16](https://golang.org/)
 - [Yarn](https://yarnpkg.com/)

-Hetty depends on SQLite (via [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3)) and needs `cgo` to compile.
-Additionally, the static resources for the admin interface (Next.js) need to be generated via [Yarn](https://yarnpkg.com/).
+When building from source, the static resources for the admin interface (Next.js) need to be generated via [Yarn](https://yarnpkg.com/).
 The generated files will be embedded (using the [embed](https://golang.org/pkg/embed/) package) when you use the `build` Makefile target.

 Clone the repository and use the `build` make target to create a binary: